saavedra29/Minicash/README.md

 *Important notes*:
 - Using a virtualenv is strongly adviced.
-- Requires **dirmngr** to be installed from your Linux distribution's repositories for Minicash to be able to sign using the local gpg keyring.
+- Requires **dirmngr** to be installed from your Linux distribution's repositories for Minicash to be able to download/upload keys to/from keyservers.
 - Minicash uses the specific [MinicashPeerServer]( https://github.com/saavedra29/MinicashPeerServer) software for network peer discovery.
 You will need it if you intend to use Minicash on local networks.

 ### Components